Non-symplectic automorphisms of K3 surfaces with one-dimensional moduli space: Proof of Theorem and Theorem

 This implies $\chi_{11}=2$.
 By Proposition \ref{gs}, if a K3 surface admits a non-symplectic automorphism of order $11$ without fixed curves, it does not admit a non-symplectic automorphism of order $22$.
-This result and Theorem \ref{order11} imply that $\Fix(\sigma_{11})$ is the union of a smooth genus one curve $C$ and two points $p,q$ of types $A_{1,11}$ and $A_{4,11}$.
+This result and Theorem \ref{order11} imply that $\Fix(\sigma_{11})$ is the union of a smooth genus one curve $C$ and two points $p,q$.
 On the other hand the same equations give that $\chi_{22}=4$ if $d=(2,0,1,1)$ and $=6$ if $d=(2,0,0,2)$.
-This implies that $\sigma_{22}$ has $4$ fixed points on $C$ and either exchanges or fixes $p$ and $q$.
-Holomorphic Lefschetz formula for $\sigma_{22}$ implies that the first case does not occur (observe that the fixed points of $\sigma_{22}$ on $C$ are of type $A_{10,22}$).
+This implies that $\sigma_{22}$ is not the identity on $C$, thus it acts on it as an involution with $4$ fixed points, and it either exchanges or fixes $p$ and $q$.

+We will now show that $\sigma_{22}$ must fix $p$ and $q$, i.e. that $\chi_{22}=6$.
+Observe that the fixed points of $\sigma_{22}$ on $C$ are of type $A_{10,22}$ since they are contained in a fixed curve of $\sigma_{22}^2$.
+If these were the only fixed points of $\sigma_{22}$, an easy computation shows that holomorphic Lefschetz formula does not hold, giving a contradiction.

 Finally $\chi_{2}=-16$.
-By \cite[]{Nikulin} this implies that the fixed locus of $\sigma_2$ is either a genus $9$ curve or the union of a genus $10$ curve and a rational curve.
+By \cite{Nikulin} this implies that the fixed locus of $\sigma_2$ is either a genus $9$ curve or the union of a genus $10$ curve and a rational curve.
 The first case is not possible since a curve of genus $9$ has no order $11$ automorphisms by the Riemann-Hurwitz formula.